slawlor/ractor_actors/README.md

 1. Filewatcher (feature `filewatcher`) - Watch files and directories for changes.
 Built with `notify`.
 2. Tcp actors (feature `net`) - Listen for incoming connections and handle messages in/out from them as sessions.
 3. Cron management actor (feature `time`) - A basic cron-job managing actor, which supports the full cron syntax and will execute operations on a period
-4. Stream processing actors (feautre `streams`) - Actors for common tasks processing streams, including infinite/finite loops, stream processing, and stream multiplexing.
+4. Stream processing actors (feature `streams`) - Actors for common tasks processing streams, including infinite/finite loops, stream processing, and stream multiplexing.
+5. Watchdog process (feature `watchdog`) - A "global" watchdog process, which can be used to terminate actors after some level of inactivity.

 ## Contributors